bzbytcogni/knotx-forms/README.md

 attribute - it retrieve a `{NAME}` value from `data-knotx-knots="form-{NAME}"`.

 Following data attributes are available in the `<form>` tag with described purpose:
-- `data-knotx-action` - this is a name of an Forms Adapter that will be used to handle submitted data.
+- `data-knotx-forms-action` - this is a name of an Forms Adapter that will be used to handle submitted data.
 It is similar concept as `data-knotx-service-{NAME}` in Service Knot.
 In the example, Forms Handler registered under name `step1` will handle this form data submission.
-- `data-knotx-on-{SIGNAL}` - name of a [Signal](#Signal) that should be applied.
+- `data-knotx-forms-on-{SIGNAL}` - name of a [Signal](#Signal) that should be applied.
 In the example there is one signal success with the value `'/content/local/login/step2.html'` and one signal error with the value `'_self'`.
 Signal `'_self'` means that after error response (error signal returned) the client will stay on the same page.
-- `data-knotx-adapter-params` - JSON Object that can be passed to the corresponding `Adapter`.
+- `data-knotx-forms-adapter-params` - JSON Object that can be passed to the corresponding `Adapter`.
 It will be available in `AdapterRequest` as `adapterParams`.